milosmns/milosmns.github.io/_posts/op-ed/2021-01-01-Personal-README.md

 date: 2021-01-01 15:00:00 +0100
 image: '/images/posts/brain.jpg'
 tags: [op-ed, readme, workstyle]
-featured: false
+featured: true
 ---

 ## Motivation for this

 I used to code for 10 hours a day and it was effortless.
 Nowadays I don't have time for that kind of effort anymore and it's not as effortless as it used to be.
 My current job is also demanding in other ways, and I need a clear head to not go crazy.

-And that's the thing... my programmer brain sometimes helps me, and sometimes it makes things worse.
+And that's the thing… my programmer brain sometimes helps me, and sometimes it makes things worse.
 This document is an attempt to create an instruction manual for it.

 _The opinions here are my own and not those of my organization._